 Many of us will still remember the sting of having a once-sacred haven of safety breached.
 When tens of millions of Facebook accounts were hijacked to create psychological profiles in an attempt to sway the presidential election, members were appalled.
 What’s more, it left a huge question about internet privacy and how, or whether at all, people’s information was being protected.
 Don’t be too hard on Facebook though, there are so many other big names that have been involved in privacy breaches and scandals over the past few years as well, including Hotmail, Sony, HealthNet, Target, Disney, and General Motors.

-The GDPR is good news for users in general, though.
+The GDPR is good news for European users in general, though.
 According to the new GDPR, data collection covers any information that identifies the person, directly or indirectly.
 So, that could mean anything from bank account details (very directly) to a screen name or IP address (indirectly).
 Here are a few key points you’ll be happy to hear about:

 There are 6 different ways in which it is legal to process users' personal data, one of which is consent.
 Anyone collecting data will now have to clearly state exactly what it is they are collecting, why they are collecting it, and what they intend to do with the data they’ve collected.

 Easy to Withdraw Consent

 Unlike traditional forms that relied on legal loopholes to frustrate people into giving up on withdrawing their consent, now companies must make it easy to withdraw their consent if they change their mind.
 This is only legal if the collection of data was consensual in the first place.

 What Do We Not Know About GDPR?